jsbin/learn/public/blog/welcome.md

 ## What we're working on

-There's a sluth of projects going on at the moment, and we'll be posting as progress is made:
+There's a slew of projects going on at the moment, and we'll be posting as progress is made:

 - Pro accounts and white-labeled version of JS Bin (see [emberjs.jsbin.com](http://emberjs.jsbin.com) for example) - [get in touch](http://leftlogic.com/contact?subject=JS%20Bin%20white%20label) if you'd like to enquire about this
 - Monthly competitions giving away stickers and pro accounts